177boris/kubernetes-challenge/thoughts.md

 - Did step 11 first....will be back

+- Built the horizontal pod autoscaler to scale the deployment as traffic increases on the website-deployment.
+Also added resource limits to the pods in that deployment.

 ### Step 11 - Implement liveness and readiness probes

 - Read an article about probes and decided to do this before step 10 with my "new found" skills...